-The quarterly distribution of 0.13 cpu comprised of interest earned on the portfolios' investments in bonds (approximately 15% of the portfolio), dividends from Australian shares (approximately 35% of the portfolio) and a small portion from tax deferred income.
 The low distribution is representative of lower company dividends and interest received on the debt portfolios.
-Any income received from global shares (approximately 44% of the portfolio), after adjusting for the currency impacts from hedging, are held until the end of the year so are not represented within the inter-year distributions.
+While interest earned on the portfolios' investments in bonds (approximately 15% of the portfolio), dividends from Australian shares (approximately 35% of the portfolio) and a small portion from tax deferred income all contributed to the distribution.
+Due to its higher allocation to global shares (approximately 44% of the portfolio), the portfolio generally has reduced distributions during the year, with any income from global shares to be paid at the end of the year after adjusting for the currency impacts from hedging.